kavia-common/clone---data-management-dashboard-data-management-dashboard-144914-144923-147319/mongodb_dashboard_backend/src/middleware/README_JWT_MIDDLEWARE.md

 ```

 Token rules:
 - Authorization: Bearer <token> required.
-Cookies (id_token) are tolerated if present but not required.
+Cookies (id_token) are tolerated if present; session.id_token is also used if available.
+- Verification strategies:
+  - Prefer RS256/RS512 with JWT_PUBLIC_KEY or JWT_PUBLIC_KEY_FILE when provided.
-- HS256 verification with JWT_SECRET (or 'dev-secret' in non-production).
+  - Fallback to HS256/HS512 with JWT_SECRET (or 'dev-secret' in non-production).
 - Optional issuer/audience checks via JWT_ISSUER/JWT_AUDIENCE or COGNITO_*.
 - Tenant claim normalization: custom:tenant_id OR tenant_id OR tenantId OR organization_id.
 Normalized to req.auth.tenantId and req.tenantId.